 Importing plants or seeds and/or growing plants without a permit are all

-Plant Profile.
-Growing it or even transporting it is totally illegal
+USDA Plant Profile.
+Growing it or even transporting it is totally

-Here in California it's a quarantined crop but may be transported
+Here in California it is a quarantined crop but may be transported

 without a permit within the state.
-Enough growers have permits it's in good
+Enough growers have permits it is in

-supply, and that's a good thing because if it wasn't our
+good supply, and that's a good thing because if it wasn't our large Asian

-Asian population might try sneaking it into our waterways like they
+population might try sneaking it into our waterways like they did with

 There are several varieties of this vegetable, including a long leafed

 variety that can be grown in damp soil (Ching Quat) and a wider leafed

 variety that requires free water (Pak Quat).
 The wider leaf variety is